-There is a growing need to worship leaders and pastors of worship to write and arrange songs strategically for the unique needs of their congregations.
+There is a growing need for worship leaders and pastors of worship to write and arrange songs strategically for the unique needs of their congregations.
 These worship arrangers need an understanding of the principles of arranging as well as significant “hands on” experience in contemporary worship music styles, including vocal, choral, and instrumental groups.
 These creative arrangers need to write for large and small ensemble groups.

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.